-Proposed New Washington RPC 1.4(c)
+RPC 1.4 COMMUNICATION

-- (c) Disclosure of lawyer professional liability insurance status to clients. - (1) A lawyer not covered by lawyer professional liability insurance in the amounts specified in paragraph (c)(4) shall, before or at the time of commencing representation of a client, notify the client in writing of the absence of such insurance coverage and promptly obtain the client's informed consent in writing.
+- (a)-(b) [Unchanged.] - (c) A lawyer shall communicate to a client or prospective client a lack of minimum levels of lawyer professional liability insurance as required by the provisions of this Rule. - (1) A lawyer not covered by lawyer professional liability insurance in the amounts specified in paragraph (c)(4) shall, before or at the time of commencing representation of a client, notify the client in writing of the absence of such insurance coverage and promptly obtain the client's informed consent in writing.
 A lawyer who knows or reasonably should know that the lawyer's professional liability insurance policy has either lapsed or been terminated during the representation shall within 30 days either (i) obtain a new policy in the required amounts or (ii) provide notice in writing to the client and promptly obtain the client's informed consent in writing.
-If a lawyer does not obtain a new policy in the required amounts or provide notice to the client and obtain the client's informed consent in writing within 30 days of a lapse or termination, the lawyer shall withdraw from representation of the client. - (2) (i) A notice to the client in substantially the following form satisfies the notice requirements of paragraph (c)(1):
+If a lawyer does not obtain a new policy in the required amounts or provide notice to the client and obtain the client's informed consent in writing within 30 days of a lapse or termination, the lawyer shall withdraw from representation of the client - (2)(i) A notice to the client in substantially the following form satisfies the notice requirements of paragraph (c)(1):